kuijjerlab/sponge/README.md

 - Add more and better tests

 To do:
-- Automatic flow, addition of a command line script
+- Addition of a command line script
 - Support for more species